YWCA of Sweetwater County is dedicated to eliminating racism, empowering women, promoting peace,

 YWCA changed with the needs of the community.
 The last five years have seen a lot of new changes as the needs in Sweetwater County changed.
 The Big Brothers Big Sisters program became part of the Greater Wyoming BBBS and moved out of YWCA.
-The Support & Safe House Program changed to the Sweetwater Family Justice Center to provide more comprehensive services to victims and their families.
+The Support & Safe House Program changed to the Sweetwater Family Justice Center, which changed again to the Center for Families & Children (CFC).

 The changes also included changes in our staff including the retirement of Christie DeGrendele, who had been the Executive Director of the YWCA from 1985 until 2015.

-Today the YWCA has four office locations, the main office on Jackson Street, the Center for Families & Children offices located in a commercial center, a satellite office in Green River located in the Western Wyoming Community College building, and a shelter.
+Today the YWCA has four office locations, the main office on Jackson Street, the CFC offices for all the gender-based violence prevention & services, located in a commercial center, a satellite office in Green River located in the Western Wyoming Community College building, and an emergency shelter.

 Lauren Schoenfeld took over from Christie DeGrendele in 2015 and served as Executive Director for four years.
 Melinda Baas had been working with YWCA for eleven years and took over from Ms. Schoenfeld as Executive Director in December of 2018.